Skyrunner23/song-quiz/README.md

 # Song Quiz

-Development of an API to manage clues and results for a daily song quiz game.
+A website and API to manage clues and results for a daily song quiz game.

-App is now live at HTTP://lyriquizz.com
+App was served at lyriquizz.com, but is now offline.